mantrajs/mantra-lint/RULES.md

 empty checkbox.
 When implemented, the checkbox should be ticked.

+#### actions

+- [ ] `noGlobalVariables`: No Global variables inside actions.
+- [ ] `noOutOfScopeVariables`: Actions should only use dependency injected by Application Context and other arguments, and libraries.

 #### appContext

 - [x] `defaultExportAppContext`: A function that returns the app context should be exported as default.

 #### containers